lankavitharana/ballerina-math/README.md

  - Copy the jar file to BALLERINA_HOME/bre/lib folder

- - Extract the zip file and copy the content ("ballerina-math-0.981.0-SNAPSHOT-ballerina-binary-repo/repo" folder) to BALLERINA_HOME/lib/repo directory
+ - Extract the zip file and copy the content ("ballerina-math-0.981.0-SNAPSHOT-ballerina-binary-repo/repo" folder content) to BALLERINA_HOME/lib/repo directory

 Then you can use functions in "wso2/math" package within your ballerina files.